-- Acquisition structures for domain knowledge; - The knowledge of the application domain [37].
+Acquisition structures for domain knowledge;

+The knowledge of the application domain [37].

-An ontology-based requirements specification tool may help to reduce misunderstanding, missed information, and help to overcome some of the barriers that make successful acquisition of requirements so difficult [38].
+An Enterprise metamodel based, Ontology supported requirements specification tool may help to reduce misunderstanding, missed information, and help to overcome some of the barriers that make successful acquisition of requirements so difficult [38].